Single-hole spectral functions in one-dimensional quantum magnets with different ground states: Uniform - and - - Chains Uniform t-J and t-J-Q Chains

 \subsection{Critical phase and dimerization point}

-We first consider the $t$-$J$ chain with $t=1$ and $J=0.4$, which is one of the cases used in previous QMC calculations with the analytic continuation by the maximum-entropy method by Brunner et al.~\cite{Brunner00_1} for chain lengths up to $L=128$.
-Recently, which Wrzosek et al.~presented exact diagonalization (ED) results for the same model parameters and a system of size $L=28$ \cite{Wrzosek24}, larger than in previous (ED) studies.
+We first consider the $t$-$J$ chain with $t=1$ and $J=0.4$, which is one of the cases used in previous QMC calculations with analytic continuation by the maximum-entropy method by Brunner et al.~\cite{Brunner00_1} for chain lengths up to $L=128$.
+Recently, Wrzosek et al.~presented exact diagonalization (ED) results for the same model parameters and a system of size $L=28$ \cite{Wrzosek24}, larger than in previous (ED) studies.
 All results here will be for $L=64$, even though much larger systems can be accessed with our methods.
-Based on tests, we do not see significant finite-size changes for $L>64$, and since high-precision $G(k,\tau)$ results are required for reliable analytic continuation it is better to stay with a moderate system size in order to carry out sufficient sampling.
-Fig.~\ref{Fig.t1J04logcombine} shows our analytically continued results based on three different SAC parametrizations, graphing the complete spectral function for all $0 \le k \le\pi$.
+Based on tests, we do not see significant finite-size changes for $L>64$, and since high-precision $G(k,\tau)$ results are required for reliable analytic continuation it is better to use moderate system sizes for which smaller statistical errors can be achieved at reasonable computational cost.
+Fig.~\ref{Fig.t1J04logcombine} shows our analytically continued results based on three different SAC parametrizations, showing the complete spectral function for all $0 \le k \le\pi$.
 The logarithmic scale in the heat map spans values down to $10^{-4}$, such that black regions correspond to negligible or vanishing spectral weight.
+To complement the heat map representation of $A(k,\omega)$, in Figs.~\ref{Fig.sw_compare_all}(a)-(c) we show examples of spectral profiles graphed on linear scale for two values of $k$.